12 Best medium format cameras: (2023 Guide & Reviews)

 The aperture of any portrait needs to be broad.

-I once shot for an advertisement of hats, and I had to keep the gap at f/3 in other to get a stunning bokeh effect of the esthetical background to control the depth of field shallowly.
+I once shot for an advertisement of hats, and I had to keep the gap at f/3 to get a stunning bokeh effect of the esthetical background to control the depth of field shallowly.

 White balance/Frame rate